travlr-archived/CodeDepot/README.rst

 The invention of blockchain technology in 2008, has provided for the world a whole paradigm shift in financial and contractual mechanisms.
-It is truly a marvel that will disrupt many many incumbent institutions.
+It is truly a marvel that will disrupt many incumbent institutions.
 Systems that once required intermediaries and centralized solutions can now be peer to peer and decentralized.
 Trust of persons and entities unknown can know be established without the need of 3rd parties for verification or validation.
 Moneys can now be sent digitally without any concern for fraud or corruption.
 Ability to make payments in fractions of a penny are now facilitated.
 These are truly amazing times and we as a community of software engagers can benefit from this remarkability.

 CodeCoin is the proposed crytpocurrency [#]_ that will be used in this software ecosystem.
 It is essentially a token that will be used to monetize all the goods and services within the ecosystem.
 This cryptocurrency will be at the center of a well considered autonomous economic model of incentives and disincentives formulated by the community.
 As with other aspects of this proposal, an emphasis for thought leaders to be engaged in these models is vehemently sought after and strongly encouraged.
+Please join the CodeDepot community!

 CodeDepot, The decentralized software market place and code repository